 - More than 80% of the households do not have adequate latrine and 38% of households have no access to toilets.

-- Almost half of the population (out of 106 million) do not have access to safe water
+- Almost half of the population (out of 106 million) does not have access to safe water.

 - Construct communal toilets and sanitary sewer lines

 - Hygiene and sanitation training (Addis Ababa and Ambo Town) to serve 763 families

 "Without Habitat's support my family would not imagine building a house with my meager income."